Paulokim1/nlp-APS2/README.md

 # Embedding-Based Retrieval System for SMS Dataset

 This project implements a document retrieval system using embeddings, applied to an SMS spam classification dataset.
-It builds on previous TF-IDF-based search by generating semantic embeddings with a pre-trained model, fine-tuning them, and performing similarity-based document retrieval.
+It builds on by generating semantic embeddings with a pre-trained model, fine-tuning them, and performing similarity-based document retrieval.

 The goal is to improve search relevance by using embeddings that capture deeper semantic patterns in the data.